 We hope our liner notes version of a guide to New Hampshire's housing market has at least managed to squash a few of your concerns and unanswered questions about buying a house.
 Bonus points if you actually learned a thing or too about the state, also.

+Make sure your new house is covered properly with an affordable home insurance policy.
 If the New England atmosphere, access to great education, and any type of nature you could dream of are enticing enough for you to scout out your new home in New Hampshire, good luck to you.